 There are many rumors out there talking about the capabilities and limitations of chiropractic care, but only a hand-full of these are remotely accurate.
 Hopefully, we can clear up some of the foggy claims.
-Call Pure Family Chiropractic in Brookfield, New Berlin, or Williams Bay with any questions you may have.
+Call Pure Family Chiropractic in Brookfield WI, New Berlin WI, or Williams Bay WI with any questions you may have.

 A Doctorate of Chiropractic degree is earned from an accredited college and doctors of chiropractic can be licensed primary care doctors.
 The chiropractic curriculum is extremely rigorous: in fact, chiropractors have more classroom education than medical doctors (4,485 classroom hours compared to 4,248, according to Center for Studies in Health Policy, Inc., Washington, DC.
 Personal communication of 1995 unpublished data from Meredith Gonyea, Ph.D.).
 A residency is also completed, where students work with real patients under the guidance and leadership of licensed doctors of chiropractic.
 Upon completion of school, students must pass four sets of national board exams.
 There are some states, like Wisconsin, that have a passing requirement higher than the national requirement.
 Wisconsin also requires 48 hours of additional nutrition classes and testing.

 First, you don't have to do anything; the choice of health is always yours to make.
 Most of our Practice Members choose to continue consistent chiropractic care because of the health benefits they receive, just like most people choose to brush their teeth regularly.